-As intimidating as the term "Correlation Coefficient" sounds (typically abbreviated to just CC), it's actually a fairly simple principle - think of it as a 0 to 100 scale, with closer to 100 (in red) indicating very similarly shaped objects being reflected by the radar, and closer to 0 (in greens and blues) indicating very peculiar, unusual objects being reflected by the radar.
-Early uses of this proved it useful in finding hail, but an interesting phenomena began occurring during tornado events; debris - be it glass, wood, or trees - actually was visible in the data.
+We call the output of these variables “Correlation Coefficient” – now, as intimidating as the term “Correlation Coefficient” sounds (typically abbreviated as just CC), it’s actually a fairly simple principle – think of it as a 0 to 100 scale, with closer to 100 (in red) indicating very similarly shaped objects being reflected by the radar, and closer to 0 (in greens and blues) indicating very peculiar, unusual objects being reflected by the radar.
+Early uses of this proved it useful in finding hail, but an interesting phenomena began occurring during tornado events; debris – be it glass, wood, or trees – actually was visible in the data.
 How exactly can you tell this, though?
-Let's look at an example.
+Let’s look at an example.

-On April 28th, 2014, a significant tornado struck near Graysville, Alabama, just on the outskirts of Birmingham.
-Luckily, nobody was killed, but the tornado inflicted notable damage on nearby homes and structures.
-On radar, the presentation was clear - a large hook wrapped into the supercell, and velocities indicated high winds.
-At the time, CC was relatively new, however, and showed us what exactly was going on - an area of low CC (blue) surrounded by high CC (red).
-This indicated that, within the very similar, consistent mass of rain the supercell was producing, there were some very atypical, non-weather objects being lifted INTO the storm... and what does that?
+Just Yesterday, December 9th, 2023, a significant tornado struck near Hendersonville, TN, just on the outskirts of the Nashville Metro.
+Surveys and investigations are ongoing, as this tornado inflicted severe damage on nearby homes and structures – of which there were unfortunately many in such a populated area.
+On radar, the presentation was a pretty trademark presentation – a large hook wrapped into the supercell, and velocities indicated high winds (at times in excess of 130mph, per the data!).
+At this same time, CC showed us what exactly was going on – an area of low CC (blue) surrounded by high CC (red).
+This indicated that, within the very similar, consistent mass of rain the supercell was producing, there were some very atypical, non-weather objects being lifted INTO the storm… and what causes that?
 Tornadoes.
-Sure enough, the data proved to us that a tornado was ongoing, and this helped confirm the tornado which was rain-wrapped, moving fast, and occurring at night.
-Without this tool, the proper high-impact warnings may not have been issued, and indeed to this day may still elude us when tornadoes like this come around.
-Here in the southern US, they are often extremely difficult to see, so it goes without saying - CC can be a meteorologists best friend when confirmation is scant on the ground.
+Sure enough, the data proved to us beyond a reasonable that a tornado was ongoing, and this helped confirm the tornado which was partially rain-wrapped and touched down quickly.
+Without this tool, the proper high-impact warnings may have taken longer to be issued, which is especially exacerbated by how fast storms in this region can move – they can be in and out before you can react.